ONSITE: Introduction to Watercolor

 Get introduced to watercolors or refresh your knowledge of the medium.
 We’ll explore our materials, then cover application methods like wet–on–wet, glazes, blocks, resists and lifts.
 We’ll also cover work area set–up, composition set–up, lost and found edges, transferring imagery and methods for controlling the paint.
 With an emphasis on value as a way to produce convincing compositions, class discussions will touch on color theory, light, texture, and transparency.
 We’ll paint from direct observation and reference photos.
 Expect lots of one–on–one guidance and detailed demonstration from the instructor.
 Students will come away with a deeper understanding of this medium and its expressive possibilities.

-- Kathy's Students will receive an informational booklet; all other supplies must be purchased or brought to class from the materials list below.
+- All supplies must be purchased or brought to class from the materials list below.

 - Classes are confirmed one week prior to the start date.
 In order to help us confirm classes, please register as early as possible.

 - Students must follow social distancing protocols and wear masks at all times.
 For more info visit visarts.org.
 This is an On-site course.
 On-site courses do not come with studio access outside of class time.
 Paid open studio access is available through our Studio Access Program: if interested please visit visarts.org.